In this video, prior NDSR hosts and Library of Congress program management provide perspectives on the residency program.

 2015-2016 Host Projects

-Below are excerpts of the official selected Resident Projects for NDSR's 2013-2014 class.
-The proposals outline the institutions' goals for the residents and the specific responsibilities required by each institution's project.
+Below are excerpts of the official selected Resident Projects for NDSR's 2015-2016 class.
+These projects outline the institutions' goals for the residents and the specific responsibilities required by each institution's project.

 Click on the titles to see the full proposals in PDF format.
-Applying residents should read all ten host proposals and then choose their top three for their applications.
+Applying residents should read all five host proposals and then choose their top three for their applications.

 National Library of Medicine

 - "The Resident will create a pilot workflow for the curation, preservation, and presentation of a historically valuable software product, developed by the National Library of Medicine (NLM), which is deemed to be historically noteworthy due to its usage by a user community and/or its distinctive technical properties that are at risk of being lost due to obsolescence.
 The Resident will be involved in all stages of the process of inventory, selection, curation, preparation and ingest of software files, and creation of a public online presentation of the software that would provide its historical context."

 - "The Senate Historical Office seeks a National Digital Stewardship Resident to study and assess current Senate workflows in appraisal, management, ingest, description and transfer of Senate committee digital assets into the Congressional Records Instance of the National Archives’ Electronic Records Archive, and Senators’ digital assets into academic and institutional repositories, benchmarking current policies against best practices."